Construction Permitting

 Step 1) Submit an Engineering Report for Approval (if Required)

-1. An engineering report may be required by DEQ for a new treatment facility, major modifications of the existing system, to address an open enforcement order, or if required by a funding agency.
+• An engineering report may be required by DEQ for a new treatment facility, major modifications of the existing system, to address an open enforcement order, or if required by a funding agency.
 An engineering report should be approved prior to the submission of plans and specifications.

-3. The DEQ Plan Review Engineer will have 45 days to review the engineering report once it’s received.
+• Following an administrative review for completeness, the DEQ Plan Review Engineer will have 45 days to review the engineering report.
 Following the review of the report, DEQ will either send a Notice of Deficiencies (NOD) letter requesting revisions/clarifying information or DEQ will send an engineering report approval letter.
-If a NOD is sent, the consulting engineer will have 180 days to provide a revised report or clarifying information.
-If an approval letter is sent, the applicant may continue to Step 2, submission of plans and specifications.

-4. The DEQ review and NOD cycle will continue until all deficiencies are addressed.
+• The DEQ review and NOD cycle will continue until all deficiencies are addressed.

 Step 2) Submit Plans and Specifications for Approval

-• Upon approval, the first copy will be retained for DEQ records, the second copy will be mailed to the applicant, and the third copy (if provided) will be mailed to the consulting engineer of record.
+• Note: DEQ requires a minimum of two sets of plans and specifications (a third set is optional).
+Upon approval, the first copy will be retained for DEQ records, the second copy will be mailed to the applicant, and the third copy (if provided) will be mailed to the consulting engineer of record.

-5. If an NOD is sent, the consulting engineer will have 180 days to provide revisions and/or the requested information.
+• If an NOD is sent, the consulting engineer will have 180 days to provide revisions and/or the requested information.

-6. The resubmission should contain a letter to address the NOD, including the location of the revisions and permit application number, and provide complete sets of any revised documents (e.g. if Plan Sheet 4 is revised, two bound sets of all plan sheets should be provided).
+• Note: The resubmission should contain a letter to address the NOD, including the location of the revisions and permit application number, and provide complete sets of any revised documents (e.g. if Plan Sheet 4 is revised, two bound sets of all plan sheets should be provided).

-7. Upon resubmission, DEQ will have 30/45 days to review.
+• Upon resubmission, DEQ will have 30/45 days to review.
 The DEQ review and NOD cycle will continue until all deficiencies are addressed.
 Please plan for at least one review and NOD cycle prior to approval.

 Step 3) DEQ Approval and Permit Issuance

-2. The applicant may begin construction only after the DEQ signed permit and DEQ approved plans/specifications are in-hand.
+• The applicant may begin construction only after the DEQ signed permit and DEQ approved plans/specifications are in-hand.

-3. Once the permit has been issued, the permittee must start construction within one year.
+• Once the construction permit has been issued, the permittee must start construction within one year.
 If this is not achievable, the permittee may request an extension of one year by providing DEQ a written request and an acceptable reason why construction could not begin (e.g. lack of funding, issues obtaining right-of-way easements, etc.).

 How to Enroll in the E-submittal Program